 I purchased the DVD and I watched it for a second time with Spanish audio.
 It transferred very well with Spanish audio, although some of the Spanish translations do not do justice to the original English lines.
 The film definitely holds up over time, and my guess is that it delivers in any language.

 1. The Safdie Brothers are quietly rejuvenating, re-imagining, and I would even say completely re-inventing the thriller genre, which is no small feat.
-At the current pace, that will most likely be how their recent films are described in future.
+At the current pace, that could easily be how their recent films are described in the future.

 2. Mosul (2019; the one directed by Matthew Carnahan) is definitely underrated at its current 7.1 rating on IMDb.
-It looks at one part of the Iraq War, and also one that doesn’t directly involve Americans, and for that alone it’s already a different type of film.
+It looks at one part of the Iraq War, and it’s one that doesn’t directly involve Americans.
+For that alone, it’s already a different type of film.

 3. I recently found out a prequel to Predator (1987) will be released this year, and it’s titled Prey.
 The plot involves the Predator hunting a Comanche tribe roughly 300 years ago.

-I’m a fan of the original film, but I don’t think I’ve been excited for another iteration of this franchise in quite a while!
+I’m a fan of the original film, but I don’t think I’ve been excited for another release in this franchise in quite a while!
 I think the producers picked a great idea to run with, and I hope they pull it off.

 I’m very interested to see where they go with this.

-Just my two cents on what I would do with it, or what I’d like to see them put together, I would have the Comanche tribe slowly lose a war of attrition to the Predator, and when the tribe has completely lost hope, the elder chief (who’s perhaps on his death bed) pulls out on old relic that had been passed down to him (and that he had until now not understood), and the old relic is actually the severed hand of an even older Predator with the tactical nuclear device still attached.
-This leads to an abrupt but memorable ending where, somehow, the female warrior divines what it’s for, rides off into a suicide mission against the Predator somewhere perhaps in an open field (with the tactical nuclear weapon counting down in the alien script), and, with a final display of bravado, takes out the Predator, saving the remainder of the tribe.
+Just my two cents on what I would do with it, or what I’d like to see them put together: I would have the Comanche tribe slowly lose a war of attrition to the Predator, and when the tribe has completely lost hope, the elder chief (who’s perhaps on his death bed) pulls out on old relic that had been passed down to him (and that he had until now not understood), and the old relic is actually the severed hand of an even older Predator with the tactical nuclear device still attached.
+This leads to an abrupt but memorable ending where, somehow, the female warrior divines what it’s for and rides off into a suicide mission against the Predator – perhaps into an open field somewhere (with the tactical nuclear weapon counting down in the alien script).
+With a final display of bravado, she takes out the Predator, saving the remainder of the tribe.

 Then, another prequel is released where we find out how that Predator hand came to be severed.
-The sequel would be much further back in time – perhaps as far back as the “cave man times”.
-I really like this idea because we tend to figure the cave men were idiots, but it would be interesting to see how a group of cave men might be especially wily and somehow overcome a single Predator.
+The sequel would be much further back in time – perhaps as far back as the cavemen.
+I really like this idea because we tend to figure the cavemen were idiots, but it would be interesting to see how a group of cavemen might be especially wily and somehow overcome a single Predator.